DenFox93/FoxDorker/README.md

 It is recommended to provide GitDorker with at least two GitHub personal access tokens so that it may alternate between the two during the dorking process and reduce the likelihood of being rate limited.
 Using multiple tokens from separate GitHub accounts will provide the best results.

 # Options
--k KEYWORD, --keyword KEYWORD --> search on a keyword instead of a list of dorks -q QUERY, --query QUERY --> query (required or -q)
+-k KEYWORD, --keyword KEYWORD --> search on a keyword instead of a list of dorks\n

+-q QUERY, --query QUERY --> query (required or -q)

 -u USERS, --users USERS --> users to perform dork or keyword search on (comma separated).
 -uf USERFILE, --userfile USERFILE --> file containing new line separated users -org ORGANIZATION, --organization ORGANIZATION --> organization's GitHub name (required or -org if query not specified)